classico-trad-ecletico/paradigmes-urbanistiques/article.md

   1950 et au début des années 1960, cette véritable boîte à outils de l'urbaniste a commencé à perdre sa légitimité pour devenir la cible d'un examen critique.

+  ## Abstract

+  By the 1950s, a shared culture spreading internationally through teaching and specialized literature became common currency in professional circles and gave rise to a repertoire of urban theories and practices.
+An assessment of Lucio Costa's winning entry for the competition for the Pilot Plan of Brasilia (1957) attest to the existence of these paradigmatic formulae.
+Further more, not only was Brasilia a product of this culture, it grew to become itself archetypal.
+Yet, this high tide would be short-lived.
+In late 1950s and early 1960s, this veritable urban designer's toolbox began to lose its legitimacy to become target of a critical scrutiny.
 csl: sage-harvard.csl
 reference-section-title: "Bibliographie"
 ---

 > *In memoriam*, Philippe Panerai

-[abstract]{.mark}

-[By the 1950s, a shared culture spreading internationally through teaching and specialized literature became common currency in professional circles and gave rise to a repertoire of urban theories and practices.
-An assessment of Lucio Costa's winning entry for the competition for the Pilot Plan of Brasilia (1957) attest to the existence of these paradigmatic formulae.
-Further more, not only was Brasilia a product of this culture, it grew to become itself archetypal.
-Yet, this high tide would be short-lived.
-In late 1950s and early 1960s, this veritable urban designer's toolbox began to lose its legitimacy to become target of a critical scrutiny.]{.mark}

 Dans les années 1950, une culture partagée s'est répandue à l'échelle internationale grâce à l'enseignement et à la littérature spécialisée,